JohannesBorgqvist/Turing_patterns_bud_scars/README.md

-When everythin works properly, it should be possible to run all scripts inside the conda environment "*fenicsproject*".
+When everything works properly, it should be possible to run all scripts inside the conda environment "*fenicsproject*".
 This environment is activated using the command

 * conda activate fenicsproject